Categories

 The ramifications of this will likely not be seen or felt for a while, and ultimately have nothing to do with Fantasian.
 But they have everything to do with my hesitation over recommending that anyone go out and get Apple Arcade just to play Fantasian.
 There are cheap Apple products out there that you can buy right now and play Apple Arcade games on with just about any Bluetooth-compatible controller, like the Apple TV or the iPod touch.
 But just be aware that Apple is now asserting itself as a Platform, like Microsoft and Sony, and if you’re into game preservation, that’s a cause to pay attention.

-One response to “Fantasian: The Good, The Bad, The Ugly”
+One reply on “Fantasian: The Good, The Bad, The Ugly”